 After our bike ride, we had lunch and hiked up the gorge to the castle where we took the tour.
 There were also plenty of options for anyone who didn’t want to bike, including a toboggan ride and tickets to the other castle or museum.

 It was a well put together tour and I normally don’t recommend pre-packaged tours, but this one was great!
 Find out more about Mike’s Bikes here.

 If you want a great view of the castle from the front, with the old red stone facing, take the gondola up near the Toboggan, you’ll need to make this a priority and if you’re lucky the guide will allow you to open the window for photos.
 I have not done this, but this is where you find the stunning front photos without a drone.

 Essentially follow the same route back home.
 From the ticketing center, head to the bus stop and take the bus back to the Füssen train station.
-Be careful which train you get on, if you want a direct train home take the RE 57513 at 4:06 or RE 57515 at 6:06.
+Be careful which train you get on, if you want a direct train home take train at 18:06.
 Many of the other trains stop halfway through where you’ll have to change trains and can almost double your ride home.
 Grab some food or relax in order to make one of these if you have leftover time.
 If you do get on a train that stops halfway through, just exit and look for the platform with a train headed to Munich.

 I hope you enjoy your day trip from Munich Germany to the beautiful Neuschwanstein Castle.
 Let me know if you need any help planning your Munich trip and don’t miss these other day trips from Munich.